 I am Samantha, your acupuncturist.
-In 2013, I received a Masters of Science in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine (ACTCM).
-While completing my masters, I studied a variety of massage modalities and became certified in tui na.
+In 2013, I received a Master’s of Science in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine (ACTCM).
+While completing my master’s, I studied a variety of massage modalities and became certified in tui na.
 In the picture to the left, I am with Dr. Li, my translator, and another international student from Singapore at the Second Affiliated Hospital at Guangzhou University of Traditional Chinese Medicine in Guangzhou China.
 I completed the last clinical hours of my doctorate here in December 2019.
-As of 2020, I have completed the requirements of Doctor of Acupuncture and Oriental Medicine (DAOM).
+After completing all my requirements, I received my Doctor of Acupuncture and Oriental medicine in December 2019.

 I use an integrative approach.
 I practice functional medicine and order a variety of tests such as complete blood panels, female hormones, heavy metals, leaky gut, and whatever test I feel will best help us make a treatment plan.
 I keep up to date with recent peer-reviewed studies and will be a student forever.
 I realize there is no “one size fits all” treatment plan.
 I take my time with my patients and do my best to treat their dis-ease and prevent it from returning.

 - Active Alumni of ACTCM: 2013- Master of Science in Traditional Chinese Medicine

 - 2019- Doctor of Acupuncture and Oriental Medicine

 - Completed 120 hours of clinical training at Guangzhou University of Traditional Chinese Medicine, Guangzhou, China.
 These hours were divided between the Tui Na department, the Acupuncture department, and the Traditional Therapies department in December 2019.

 - Member of California Association of Oriental Medicine and Acupuncture (CAOMA)

 - Active member and assistant in Web Design for the American Association of Chinese Medicine and Acupuncture (AACMA)